Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Absolute Hodge cohomology and Beilinson's regulator

-In this subsection we describe the conjectural picture of kernel and cokernel of the regulator map $\beil$ as given by the conjectures of Beilinson and Parshin \cite[\S 8]{MR760999, MR862628}.
-We fix a scheme $X \in \bReg_{\Z}$, proper and flat over $ \Spec(\Z)$, which has potentially good reduction at every prime.
+In this subsection, we describe, as a service for the interested reader, the conjectural picture of kernel and cokernel of the regulator map $\beil$ as given by the conjectures of Beilinson and Parshin \cite[\S 8]{MR760999, MR862628}. {For simplicity, we} fix a scheme $X \in \bReg_{\Z}$, proper and flat over $ \Spec(\Z)$, which has potentially good reduction at every prime.
 For example, $X$ could be smooth and proper over the ring of integers in some number field.

 Then we have homomorphisms